CameronTodd1123/Statistics_R_work/README.md

 3. Assignment3_stats330 = [a relative link](Assignment3_stats330__5611230_.docx) Advanced statistical models Stats330.
 Prediction work with general linear models i.e. probability of death vs does type and treatment.

 4. Assignment3_stats330 = [a relative link](final_.docx) Advanced statistical models Stats330.
 Use of stepwise regression to algorithmically find a suitable model and also ROC curves and smoothers to model the probability of good wine or not (categorical prediction)

+5. Tutorial 1 [a relative link](tutorial finished.docx) Use of different plots to plot 3 dimensional categorical data or 3 dimensional contiunuous variables (3D box plot), also violin plots